PrajwalSD/Dockside/README.md

 # Dockside App

 Welcome to the **Dockside App**!
-A Simple File Shelf Beside the Dock.

-Dockside is a lightweight file shelf app for macOS that sits discreetly next to the Dock, adapting to available space and giving you quick, clutter-free access to frequently used items.
-With Dockside, you can create quick notes, manage recent screenshots, and access your downloads—all in one simple, intuitive space.
-Dockside is always available when you need it, automatically fading out when you don’t, keeping Dock space clear and helping you stay focused.
-Choose between a subtle transparent theme or a Dock-style theme to match the Dock, with an option to enable auto-hiding.
+Dockside is your friendly file shelf app for Mac, designed to keep your essentials close in a way that feels simple, flexible, and out of the way.
+It can live beside your Dock or independently of your Dock on any edge of your screen, making the most of unused space with remarkable customizability.
+With flexible drag zones, workflow automations, quick access to recent screenshots and downloads, and folder monitoring, Dockside creates a shelf that beautifully adapts to how you work.

 ![Dockside File Shelf App near Dock for Mac](https://hachipoo.com/IntroBanner.png)